Victorian Certificate of Education: External assessment

 External assessment is conducted in the form of examinations set by the Victorian Curriculum and Assessment Authority for units 3/4 studies.
 As of 2013, only the General Achievement Test (GAT) will be examined in June, with all subjects now only having one external assessment with the exceptions of mathematics subjects, LOTE studies, which consist of both a written and oral external test, performance studies, which consist of both a written external test and a performance, and Extended Investigations, which consist of an oral presentation and a Critical Thinking Test.
 All examinations except the Critical Thinking Test for Extended Investigation and the GAT are held in late October and most of November.

 Subjects in the LOTE field (languages other than English) are also assessed in the form of oral examinations.
 Subjects in the Dance, Drama/Theatre Studies and Music fields, as well as Extended Investigations, are assessed by a performance for a VCAA panel of examiners as part of their external assessment.
-All performance based external assessment (Oral Examinations and Music Performances) are typically held in early October.
+All performance-based external assessments (Oral Examinations and Music Performances) are typically held in early October.

 General Achievement Test (GAT)

 The GAT is an essential part of VCE external assessment.
-It provides the basis of a quality assurance check on the marking of examinations.
-Any student who is enrolled in a VCE units 3/4 study is required to sit the GAT.
+It provides the basis for a quality assurance check on the marking of examinations, and for deriving an indicative study score if the student misses the external assessment with a valid reason.
+All students who are enrolled in a VCE units 3/4 study are required to sit some or all of the GAT, including students completing the VCE Vocational Major.